segullshairbutt/islamopedia-books/helper_tool/docs/audio-generation-instructions.md

 ## Processing Instructions

 1. Parse the markdown content to identify span tags with specific classes
-2. Determine if Quranic verses have translations following them
-3. Apply the appropriate handling rule for each content type
+2. Apply the appropriate handling rule for each content type
-4. Maintain the logical flow and sequence of the audiobook
+3. Maintain the logical flow and sequence of the audiobook
-5. Ensure seamless transitions between different content types
+4. Ensure seamless transitions between different content types

 ## Markdown Formatting and Pause Guidelines